Slimming Neural Networks using Adaptive Connectivity Scores: Experimental Results

 \subsection{Evaluation of Estimator}

-\paragraph{Run-time Comparison} In \alg, we use our ACMI estimator to compute the connectivity scores.
-MINT~\citep{ganesh2020mint} is the closest existing method which uses a Mininum Spanning Tree (MST)-based conditional mutual information (CMI) estimator~\citep{SalimehEntropy2018}.
-To highlight the key practical differences between the MST-based and hash-based CMI estimators first we provide a comparison of run-time vs. group size across convolution layer 9 in VGG16.
-For this experiment, we use three distinct estimators, the MST-based estimator from MINT, our ACMI estimator with $\varphi=1$ and $\varphi=\textrm{weight}$.
+\textbf{Run-time Comparison}: We provide a comparison between the run-time taken to compute the dependency scores across convolution layer 9 in VGG16 using our proposed ACMI estimator and the MST-based estimator used in MINT~\cite{ganesh2020mint}.
+For this experiment, we use three distinct estimators, the MST-based estimator from MINT, our ACMI estimator with $\varphi=1$ and $\varphi=\norm{\textrm{weight}}_2$.
 Here, $\textrm{weight}$ values are re-scaled between $[0,1]$.
-From Fig.~\ref{fig:runtime} we make two important observations, 1) \textbf{run-time increases with an increase in group-size across both estimators}, and 2) \textbf{relative to the run-time from the MST-based estimator, our estimator is faster by upwards of $17\times$}.
-Thus, we show that our estimator significantly reduces the overall run-time required to compute CMIs across a DNN.
+To provide a fair comparison, we adopt the grouping concept introduced in MINT.
+From Fig.~\ref{fig:runtime} we make two important observations, 1) run-time increases with an increase in group-size across both estimators, and 2) relative to the run-time from the MST-based estimator, our estimator is faster by at least $17\times$.
+Thus, we show that our estimator significantly reduces the overall run-time required to compute conditional MI across a DNN.
+Further, the run-time for one of the largest computational bottlenecks is massively reduced irrespective of the scaling function used in ACMI.

-{\bf{Selection of $\varphi$}} There are number of potential functions we can associate with $\varphi$.
-In Table~\ref{table:phi_functions}, we illustrate the top-4 functions, w.r.t. the compression ratio, across the VGG16-CIFAR10 experimental setup.
-We provide the entire list of functions explored in the Supplementary Materials.
-We observe that \textbf{all the performances listed in Table~\ref{table:phi_functions} outperform MINT}.
-Further, the combination of weight-based $\varphi$ and our ACMI enhances the overall performance consistently.
-Since we find that $\varphi = \exp(\frac{-\textrm{weights}^2}{2})$ performs the best we set this as the default $\varphi$ throughout the remaining experiments.
+\\ {\bf{Selection of $\varphi$}:} There are number of potential functions we can associate with $\varphi$.
+In Table~\ref{table:phi_functions}, we illustrate a variety of functions and their performance, w.r.t. the Pruning ($\%$) while maintaining an accuracy $\geq 93.43\%$ in the VGG16-CIFAR10 setup.
+Between Section~\ref{sec:estimator_results} and MINT~\cite{ganesh2020mint} the main differences are the inclusion of ACMI and the manual definition of upper pruning percentage limits using artificially capped SVM model accuracies (0.8).
+From Table~\ref{table:phi_functions}, we observe that most variants of $\varphi$ outperform MINT, including $\varphi=1$.
+Furthermore, we find that $\varphi = \exp(\frac{-\textrm{weights}^2}{2})$ performs the best when compared to all the options for $\varphi$ we explore.
+Thus, we set this as the default $\varphi$ throughout all further experiments.